 The provision of a car club space, recharging infrastructure and financial support to provide vehicles for a period of time until established, plus marketing and incentivisation of membership, should be considered as part of residential development proposals, particularly in urban areas.
+Car clubs are best located in areas where there are good public transport links and active travel infrastructure.
 Guidelines will be produced to support the provision of car clubs including information on the type and scale of development that could support a car club.